prp0076/Dstore-Ecommerce/README.md

 # Dstore Ecommerce webApp
 - Dstore is an online marketplace that offers a wide range of high-quality products from trusted brands and independent sellers.
 Our mission is to provide customers with a convenient and enjoyable shopping experience, while offering competitive pricing and exceptional customer service.

-- This is a simple ecommerce website built using ReactJS.
+- This is a fully functional ecommerce website built using ReactJS.
 The website has been designed to showcase various products, allowing customers to browse through them and purchase them online.

 ## Features
 This e-commerce website has the tech following features: